Michael Toglia: Professional career

 Toglia was considered one of the top prospects for the 2019 Major League Baseball draft.
-He was selected by the Colorado Rockies with the 23rd overall pick, and signed for $2.7 million.
+He was re-selected by the Colorado Rockies with the 23rd overall pick, and signed for $2.7 million.
 After signing, he was assigned to the Boise Hawks of the Class A Short Season Northwest League with whom he spent all of his first professional season.
-Over 41 games, he hit .248 with nine home runs and 26 RBIs.
+Over 41 games, he slashed .248/.369/.483 (.852 OPS) with nine home runs and 26 RBIs.

 Toglia did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.

 To begin the 2021 season, he was assigned to the Spokane Indians of the High-A West.
 In June, Toglia was selected to play in the All-Star Futures Game at Coors Field.
-After slashing .234/.333/.465 with 17 home runs, 66 RBIs, and seven stolen bases over 74 games, he was promoted to the Hartford Yard Goats of the Double-A Northeast on August 2.
-Over 41 games with Hartford, he batted .217 with five home runs and 18 RBIs.
+After slashing .234/.333/.465 with 17 home runs, 66 RBI, and seven stolen bases over 74 games in Spokane, he was promoted to the Hartford Yard Goats of the Double-A Northeast on August 2.
+Over 41 games with Hartford, he slashed .217/.331/.406 with five home runs and 18 RBIs.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season where he was named to the Fall Stars game.

 He returned to Hartford to begin the 2022 season.
+Over 97 games with the Yard Goats, he slashed .234/.339/.466 with 23 homers.
 In early August, he was promoted to the Albuquerque Isotopes of the Triple-A Pacific Coast League.